 G.U.
 My ideal vision is associated with a reduction of overproduction in the future’s fashion system.
 I hope there will be more customized clothing according to wearers’ personal needs, which are usually more valued and less discarded, also, higher consumer responsibility to buy less, but more quality, local production.
 As well as traditional crafts and mastery should take an important part in garments production.
 Do not forget the technologies which will allow us more alternatives in the sustainable, animal-friendly, textile field.

 Five steps we can do, to become more sustainable in fashion terms.

 M.Z.
 Consume consciously.
 What a regular person can do, is to work on their own style, figure out the best solutions for him or herself and buy garments that are really meeting his/ her own values and criteria.
-Also, pay attention to labelling and care instructions.
-Today there are many pieces on the market, which are easy to care, and need less natural resources for that.
+Also, pay attention to labeling and care instructions.
+Today there are many pieces on the market, which are easy to care, and needless natural resources for that.

 Summarizing these into 5 steps:

 1. Be open to experiments, educate yourself in terms of sustainability.

 2. Pay attention to fabric composition and quality.

 3. Develop your personal style, follow macro, not micro trends.

 4. Buy clothing you really need and will use on a daily basis.